Nicholas282787728/CbLab/chapter1/step-3-choose-data-to-restore/34-restore-a-disk-image-or-network-share/342-specify-the-restore-destination/3423-restore-as-an-amazon-ec2-instance-elastic-block-store-volume-or-machine-image.md

 The options are described below.

 * **Use temporary instance **This option enables faster copying of your files at a higher cost, which depends on the instance type and running time of the restore process.

+When selecting this option, you need to specify the settings of your temporary EC2 instance.

 * **Do not use temporary instance **This option enables copying your files via a local computer, which is usually slower and depends on the local Internet connection speed.

 ---